 For taxable years prior to 2018, Section 162(m) of the Code as then in effect and related treasury regulations restricted deductibility of compensation paid to our named executive officers (other than our principal financial officer) to the extent such compensation exceeded \$1,000,000 and did not qualify for an exception as commission-based compensation or "qualified performance-based compensation."
-Beginning in 2018, tax legislation (1) expanded the scope of Section 162(m) such that all named executive officers are "covered employees" and anyone who was a named executive officer in any year after 2016 will remain a covered employees on as long as he or she (or his or her beneficiaries) receives compensation from the Company, and (2) eliminated the exception to the deduction limit for commission-based compensation and performance-based compensation except with respect to certain grandfathered arrangements in effect as of November 2, 2017 that are not subsequently materially modified.
-Accordingly, beginning in 2018, any compensation Committee believes that shareholder interests are best served if the Committee retains maximum flexibility to design executive compensation programs that meet stated business objectives.
+Beginning in 2018, tax legislation (1) expanded the scope of Section 162(m) such that all named executive officers are "covered employees" and anyone who was a named executive officer in any year after 2016 will remain a covered employee for as long as he or she (or his or her beneficiaries) receives compensation from the Company, and (2) eliminated the exception to the deduction limit for commission-based compensation and performance-based compensation except with respect to certain grandfathered arrangements in effect as of November 2, 2017 that are not subsequently materially modified.
+Accordingly, beginning in 2018, any compensation paid to a covered employee in excess of \$1,000,000 will be non-deductible, unless paid pursuant to a grandfathered arrangement, as discussed above.
+The Compensation programs that meet stated business objectives.
 For these reasons, the Compensation Committee, while considering tax deductibility as a factor in determining executive compensation, will not limit such compensation to those levels that will be deductible, particularly in light of the expansion of the covered employee group and the elimination of the exception for performance-based compensation under Section 162(m).